 About Steven Ramirez

 Greetings from Los Angeles.
 I’m the award-winning author of the supernatural suspense series Sarah Greene Mysteries.
-A former screenwriter, I also wrote the acclaimed horror thriller series Tell Me When I’m Dead and Come As You Are, a horror collection.
-I enjoy Mike and Ikes with my Iced Caffè Americano, don’t sleep on planes, and wish Europe were closer.
+A former screenwriter, I also wrote the acclaimed Hellborn Series and Faithless, Book 1 in the Hard To Kill series.
+I enjoy Mike and Ikes with my Iced Caffé Americano, don’t sleep on planes, and wish Europe were closer.